rapideinternet/hellohi.apiclient.php/README.md

 ```

 ## update a thread message with endpoint override
 Sometimes it is necessary to override endpoints when using polymorphic relations.
 For example.
-Thread messages are fetched using their polymorphic master class 'item' trough /threads/{id}/items, but updated using it's own endpoint /threads/{id}/messages.
+Thread messages are fetched using their polymorphic master class 'item' trough /threads/{id}/items, but updated using their own endpoint /threads/{id}/messages.

 ```
 $thread->all('items')[0]